AndersLemme/audio_detection/README.md

 So i decided to be more structured and created this Repo for Anomaly detection in audio.

 ## Folder Structure
- 1. Audiofiles 	- Includes all the audio data. the wav-files are ignored so ask @AndersLemme for the data.
+ 1. audiofiles 	- Includes all the audio data. the wav-files are ignored so ask @AndersLemme for the data.
- 2. Model 	- Is the folder with the python scripts that creates the CNN-models.
+ 2. model 	- Is the folder with the python scripts that creates the CNN-models.
- 3. Recording	- Contain all scripts for recording or segmentation of wav files. (please change name to processing or something)
+ 3. processing	- Contain all scripts for recording, segmentation of wav files or processing.
+ 4. images - Project images

 ## Requirements
+ - Microphone
+ - Decent CPU (I dont have specifics)
  - Python
 	- librosa
+	- TensorFlow
+	- matplotlib.pyplot
+	- opcua (optinal)
 	- wave
+	- scipy (fft & wavfile)
 	- numpy
-	- TensorFlow
-	- opcua (optinal)
- - Microphone

 # Script description